 Tomb of Roshanara is within the Jali walls and it is an open grave now, with only mud on top.
 It was a marble stone grave once but the stones have probably been stolen.
 The fading paintings on the walls still speak of the grandeur that this park, its owner, and her tomb would have seen.
 Roshanara was the sister of Aurangzeb and she played a key role in his becoming the emperor by defeating his three brothers.

 This is another walk after the North Mehrauli walk that takes you through various eras of history in a small span of time and space.
 You can also enjoy the typical laid-back atmosphere of the DU campus.
 And feel nostalgic about your student days.

-My walk would be incomplete without thanking Sh Uma Shankar ji, who not only suggested this walk to me but also spent his valuable time taking me around on this walk.
+My walk would be incomplete without thanking Sh Uma Shankar Ji, who not only suggested this walk to but also spent his valuable time taking me around on this walk.
 And sharing his knowledge of the area and its history.
 Uma Ji, you are a true Dilliwalah.

 Recommend you to read following Places to visit in Delhi.